guettli/git-tips/README.md

 Then you switch or create the branch you want to work on.
 After that you `git stash pop` and take your changes out of your backpack.

+## git stash++

+There is only one `stash`.
+If you need more, then just create a second branch.
+Usually you do not push that branch, but you keep it only locally:

+I use that pattern: When I work on branch `foo`, then I create `foo-some-idea`.
+Then I commit my changes there.

+I can easily switch back to `foo`, when my idea was not successful.

 ## `git diff` of pull-request